Whiplash refers to the injury of a number of structures in the neck as a result of a sudden acceleration or deceleration of the head.

 Whiplash is common in car accidents or contact sports, where the head is violently thrust forward or backward after impact.

-The severity of the injury can range depending on the accident.
+The severity of neck injuries can range depending on the accident.
 In some cases there is little or no pain directly after the incident, but it can start to arise 2-3 days after.
 Whiplash pain is usually felt around the neck, head and shoulders and is made worse by movement.
 If you have had an acceleration/deceleration injury, you shouldn’t ignore it as it may lead to your problem getting worse.

 Physiotherapy can assist in pain management and provide you with a series of stretching and strengthening exercises designed to return you back to your daily activities, hobbies and work.